Prabhat Sangeet

-Prabhat Sangeet is a collection of Bengali poetry by poet Prabhat Ranjan Sarkar.
+Prabhat Sangeet is a collection of Bengali poetry by poet Rabindranath Tagore.
 The book was first published in 1883 and was followed by Tagore's earlier work Sandhya Sangeet (1882).
-This works also marks the end of the second stage of Rabindranath Tagore's poetic career.
+This works also marks the end of the second stage of Tagore's poetic career.

 Theme

 In this book the poet celebrated the nature and joyousness of the world.
-He also resvisited his childhood.
+He also revisited his childhood.
 Tagore explained: "At last one day, I do not know how, the bolted door was broken open and I got back what I had lost.
 I did not merely get it back but through the barrier of separation, got a fuller idea of it.
-That is why I got much mom when in the Prabhat Sangeet, I got back the world of my childhood.
+That is why I got much more when in the Prabhat Sangeet, I got back the world of my childhood.
 Thus easy access to nature followed by separation and reunion marked the end of an episode in the first chapter of my life."